 A generator is crucial to every household, more so for those in regions experiencing frequent power blackouts.
 The only demerit of most generators is the high level of noise they produce.
 Is there any solution to this disturbing problem?
 Yes!
-While reducing noise coming from the engine is not possible, you can reduce significantly the noise emanating from the exhaust; making your noisy generator silent.
+While reducing noise coming from the engine is not possible, you can cut significantly the sound emanating from the exhaust; making your noisy generator silent.

-Reducing noise is important not only for neighbors and family members but also for passersby.
+Reducing noise is essential not only for neighbors and family members but also for passersby.
 Read on for an expert guide on how to quiet a generator

 Inspect the exhaust regularly

 Inspect the exhaust on a regular basis.
 Generator noise comes from two main sections, the engine, and the exhaust.
 By installing a muffler in the exhaust, noise emanating from this section reduces by a huge margin.
 You can opt to replace the exhaust with a bigger muffler/a car muffler either by yourself (if you are sufficiently skilled) or hire an expert to install for you.
 Either way, the result is a significant reduction in the noise your generator produces.
 The video below somehow will help you come up with good ideas.

 Horizontal exhaust pipes direct sound waves in one direction making the noise louder in a particular direction.
 Imagine what the situation would be if the pipe is pointing to your nearby house?
 Irritatingly very noisy!
 Modify it to face up for it to channel noise upwards.
 Brace yourself for a slight change in its appearance.
 However, the change in appearance is too little a sacrifice for the resulting massive reduction in noise level.

 Related reading: Questions to ask before choosing a generator